pkgxdev/pantry.core/README.md

 # Contributing

-See the contributing guide in [pantry.zero].
+See the contributing guide in [pantry.zero][pantry.zero/contributing].

 &nbsp;